DiegelD/CarND-MPC-Project/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-The project contains a Model Predictiv Controler (MPC) that controls a vehicle lognitudinal and lateral behaviour by getting the Cross Track Error (CTE) of the posisition and the rotation error from a simulator and calculating out from there with costfunctions the desired balanced driving path for the feature steps.
-So the challenge here contain folowing steps.
+The project contains a Model Predictive Controller (MPC) that controls a vehicle longitudinal and lateral behavior by getting the Cross Track Error (CTE) of the position as well as the rotation error from a simulator and calculating out from there with cost-functions the desired balanced driving path for the feature steps.
+So the MPC-Project contains following steps.
 1. Implementing the MPC in C++:
-    1. Transforming the simulation global input to vehicle cordinates
+    1. Transforming the simulation global input to vehicle coordinates
     2. Creating Cross Track Error
     3. Compensate the System-Latency (100ms)
     5. Model Update (Kinematic Equations)
     6. Create Model Constrains
-2. Tuning the Costfunction for a smooth path
+2. Tuning the Cost-function for a smooth path
-    1. Costfuntions
+    1. Cost-functions
     2. Plotting Errors for Debugging and tuning
 3. Appendix
     1. Dependencies